dechamps/yabe/Docs/README.txt

 			device Id.
 Can be usefull to set recipients list in notification class objects without using Yabe Ip endpoint.

+		2.6.13 DisplayIdWithName
+			Leaves properties Id (such as ANALOG_INPUT:0) along with the properties name or hides this Id.

 	2.7 Bacnet Object name
 			By default Bacnet objects are displayed using the object identifier eg :
 			ANALOG_INPUT:0, DEVICE:333 ...